How is it made?

 Next an ingredient called ‘rennet’ is added to the milk which makes the milk separate into thick curds and runny whey.
 The curd is then cut into tiny particles which help release whey.

-The curds and whey are then heated and stirred to about 39°C (although this will vary on the type of cheese being made).
+The curds and whey are then heated and stirred to about 39°C (although this will vary based on the type of cheese being made).
 Most soft cheeses do not need to be stirred for as long, and most fresh cheeses will not be cooked.
 The stirring continues for another hour and then the whey is drained off leaving the curds (cheese).
 Next the curd is stacked, cut and turned to release more whey.
 This is called ‘cheddaring’.
 A little salt is added and the cheese is cut into small pieces called chips.
 The chips are packed into a mould and pressed.
 Most soft cheeses, however, are not pressed.

 The cheese is then taken out of the mould, wrapped in polythene and stored.
 The longer a cheese is stored, the stronger its flavour will be.
 Soft cheeses can be ripened or fresh.
 Fresh cheeses (such as cottage cheese) are not matured and are ready for consumption as soon as the process has been completed.
 Ripened cheeses (such as Brie) are left in rooms with controlled temperatures and humidity.